glauberramos/glauberramos.com/_posts/posts/2013-11-15-catarina-mota.markdown

 3 needs

-competecen
+competence
 relatenes
 autonomy -- hacking design helps that autonomy

-changes our perspectives of yourselfs, we are not only consumers, are makers we are also creative
+changes our perspectives of yourselfs, we are not only consumers, we are makers we are  creative

 keep calm and hack the planet